gov-cy/dsf-prototype/README.md

     "id":"service1/page1", //page id
     "menus" : ["general"], //the menus of the page.
 Empty array if non "layout" : "Max-width", // template reference
+    "preScript" : "birthBenefit/test.js", // javascript to be executed before loading the components.
+File must be located under `data/prototypes/`
-    "script" : "birthBenefit/test.js", // javascript to be executed after loading the components.
+    "postScript" : "birthBenefit/test.js", // javascript to be executed after loading the components.
 File must be located under `data/prototypes/`
     "DSFcomponents": //Components definitions
         {
         "DOMId": "components", //the DOM id of the element that the components will be rendered in